 That is a most interesting point, and I should be happy to meet the hon.
 Gentleman to discuss it.

-Tomorrow my hon.
+Tomorrow, my hon.
 Friend the Member for Moray (Douglas Ross) will lead a debate in Westminster Hall on labour shortages in the inshore fishing industry.
 Will my right hon.
-Friend consider reintroducing a concession in the current visa rules that would allow non-EEA fishermen to come to this country to work within the 12-mile limit, and would support the regeneration of our inshore fishing fleets?
+Friend consider reintroducing a concession in the current visa rules that would allow non-EEA fishermen to come to this country to work within the 12-mile limit and support the regeneration of our inshore fishing fleets?

 Not only will there be that debate tomorrow, but there was an Adjournment debate on the subject last week.
 I said then, and I repeat now, that we will work closely with the Migration Advisory Committee, whose report is due in September, to understand the specific needs of the fishing industry.
 I have also offered to meet representatives in Scotland this summer.